celery/celery/docs/getting-started/next-steps.rst

 we will demonstrate what Celery offers in more detail, including how to add Celery support for your application and library.

+This document does not document all of Celery's features and best practices, so it's recommended that you also read the :ref:`User Guide <guide>`

 .. contents::
     :local:
     :depth: 1